essambhatti/Backend/README.md

 📺 Castella
 ==================

-**VideoStream** is a backend-only REST API designed for a modern video sharing platform.
+**Castella** is a backend-only REST API designed for a modern video sharing platform.
 It includes features such as uploading videos, liking and commenting, managing playlists, tweeting updates, and a channel dashboard for analytics.

 🛠️ Tech Stack
 --------------